Skip to main content

 • October 9, 2017

-"I am 70 years old and as a result of hockey injuries I have a degenerated disc in my lower back and developed neuropathy in both my legs and feet.
-During the day time my feet felt like they were on fire and I had severe prickly sensations and at night I had involuntary muscle contraction in my legs that got so bad my kicking became violent.
+"I am 70 years old, and as a result of hockey injuries, I have a degenerated disc in my lower back and developed neuropathy in both my legs and feet.
+During the daytime, my feet felt like they were on fire, and I had severe prickly sensations.
+At night, I had involuntary muscle contractions in my legs that got so bad my kicking became violent.
 I could usually tell when it was going to happen, but I couldn't stop it.
-My Doctor prescribed me a 30 day trial of 300 mg twice a day.
-Within a couple of days I noticed a definite improvement and within a week I was no longer having the neuropathy symptoms other than an occassional tingling in my toes.
-In addition my lower back pain subsided and the arthritis in my shoulder and hip joints.
+My doctor prescribed me a 30-day trial of 300 mg twice a day.
+Within a couple of days, I noticed a definite improvement, and within a week I was no longer having the neuropathy symptoms, other than an occasional tingling in my toes.
+In addition, my lower back pain subsided along with the arthritis in my shoulder and hip joints.
 I'm happy."

 8 / 10